marcelcure/FsnNodeHealthCheck/README.md

 (1) The VPS is connected to the internet and can be pinged.
 Programme makes sure that YOUR internet is working first.

-(2) Your home PC can access the fusion docker logs and can extract the mined and imported blocks of your node.
+(2) Your home PC, or backup VPS can access the fusion docker logs and can extract the mined and imported blocks of your node.

 (3) The mined and imported blocks of your node are advancing and are not too far out of sync.
 You can configure exactly how close you want it to be.